a-little-srdjan/grapher/README.md

 ![bleve radial](resources/bleve_radial.png "Grapher on bleve")

 The graph above is laid out with the _radial_ layout.
 It is a more condensed version of the hierarchical layout.
-Interesting to note is that the top level bleve package depends very lightly to the analysis packages, as opposed to the search packages.
+Interesting to note is that the top level bleve package has very few dependencies to the analysis packages, as opposed to the search packages.

 ![bleve natural](resources/bleve_natural.png "Grapher on bleve")